majidorc/ota-website/README.md

 # OTA Website

-A modern Online Travel Agency website built with Next.js, Prisma, and PostgreSQL.
+This is a Next.js application for managing products, bookings, and more, using a Neon Postgres database.

 ## Features
+- Multi-step product creation form (15 steps)

-- Activity management system
+- Product management (CRUD)
-- Booking system
-- User authentication
+- Neon Postgres integration (via `pg`)
 - Admin dashboard
-- AI-powered content generation
-- Responsive design
+- Modern UI/UX

 ## Tech Stack